-There are many events and things to see in the docks.
+There are many events and things to see at the docks.
 However, the premier event in the calendar is the famous Tall Ships Festival.
-This takes place in May every two years where visitors flock to the docks to see the boats and other historical themed events.
+This takes place in May every two years, where visitors flock to the docks to see the boats and other historical themed events.

 There is plenty to see on a normal day in Gloucester docks for tourists and locals alike.

 See the Soldiers of Gloucestershire Museum

-The Soldiers of Gloucestershire Museum is at the edge of the docks that has many exhibits.
+The Soldiers of Gloucestershire Museum is at the edge of the docks that have many exhibits.
 The theme of the museum is the history of the regiments of the county.

 The Mariners Church in Gloucester Docks opened in 1849.
 Sailors from many countries frequented this eye-catching Church.
-It is near to the Reynolds and Vinings Warehouses and a stone’s throw from The Med restaurant.
+It is near to the Reynolds and Vinings Warehouses.

 They built the Mariners Church predominantly for the workers in the dockyard and crews of boats that had moored nearby.
 It has always welcomed all residents of Gloucester.
-Today, it is still a draw to people who come from far and wide to visit while exploring the historic docks.
+Today, it is still a draw for people who come from far and wide to visit while exploring the historic docks.

 English Holiday Cruises is a local company that provides river cruises on the River Severn and canal.
 You typically board one of their boats in Gloucester, then relax for a unique touring holiday through the glorious English countryside of the Cotswolds Severn Vale.

 Enjoy a short boat trip on Queen Boadicea along the canal and be treated to an educating tour of the area.
 The boat trip typically runs for 45 minutes, which includes a commentary of the sights on the way.
 Queen Boadicea was part of the Dunkirk evacuations during the second world war.
 You can book tickets at the National Waterways Museum.